iyee20/112-tp/readme.txt

 Water Emblem
-[insert description here]
+Water Emblem is a role-playing game in which players control a team of characters to defeat enemies and complete the story through winning enough battles.
+Characters are gained through exchanging in-game currency for random “gacha pulls.”
+After the story is complete, players enter Freeplay mode, in which they can battle indefinitely.

 How to Run the Game
 Please open the file tp_event_functions.py and run it.
 All of the .py files must be in one folder.
-Please put the folder "images" (contains all images) and the folder "saves" (contains all save files) in this same folder.
+Please put the folder "images" (contains all images), the folder "saves" (contains all save files), and the folder "audio" (contains all audio files) in this same folder.

 Libraries
-[insert library description here; hopefully all included]
+The following must be imported in order to run the game:
++ random
++ os
++ pydub
++ simpleaudio

 Shortcuts
 In Settings, pressing "Toggle Game Mode" will allow you to quickly switch